Okay, here’s the big question: Am I solving the right problem?

-If you’re feeling a bit anxious about making the time to do customer research, don’t be!
+If you’re feeling a bit anxious about making time to do customer research, don’t be!

 Here are three tips for making this process painless:

-- Identify events that your potential customers attend and casually slip your research questions into your conversation that help you understand their ‘pain points.’
+- Identify events that your potential customers attend and casually slip your research questions into your conversation to help you understand their ‘pain points.’

 - Ask friends if they know of anyone that fits into/works in the customer segment you’re hoping to serve.

 - Host an event for the target customer you’re hoping to serve and attract them with free food/drinks.

 The biggest tip of them all is to make sure you’re extremely respectful of people’s time throughout the research process.

 Make these conversations natural, keep them to less than 15-minutes, and make it worth their time by truly listening and incorporating their insight.